ohler55/ojc/README.md

 ### Release 1.12.0 - September 3, 2015

  - Added support for opaque elements that can be set but do not get written.
-They do not show up in string output either.
+They do not show up in string output unless the new ojc_write_opaque is set to true.

 ### Release 1.11.0 - August 15, 2015